scikit-hep/decaylanguage/README.md

 to amplitude analyses.

-DecayLanguage provides tools to parse so-called .dec decay files, and manipulate and visualize decay chains.
+DecayLanguage provides tools to parse so-called .dec decay files, and describe, manipulate and visualize decay chains.

-### Installation
+## Installation

 Just run the following: